 - A. Procedures.
 Coaches are required to rate every official who works a varsity contest.
 Information that will be obtained will be a composite rating, win or loss information from coaches, and the number of contests worked.
 Individual ratings from coaches and schools will remain confidential.
 These ratings will be used to help determine postseason assignments.
 Officials will be able to view the percentile rating only.
-Schools have until the end of the state tournament series to rate an official.
-Certified Officials may rate other officials in varsity contests they have seen them work. - B. State Final Official Must be good enough to be assigned to the State Final Tournament.
+Schools have until the end of the state tournament series to rate an official. - B. State Final Official Must be good enough to be assigned to the State Final Tournament.
 Must be in the top 10% of all officials in the following categories: rule knowledge, physical appearance, mechanics and signals, positioning, game management, attitude/professionalism, consistency, judgment and reaction to pressure. (#1 Rating)

 Sectional Level Official - Must be good enough to be assigned to a Sectional tournament.
-Must be in the top 25% of all officials in the following categories: rule knowledge, physical appearance, mechanics and signals, positioning, game management, attitude/professionalism, consistency, judgment and reaction to pressure. (#2 Rating
+Must be in the top 25% of all officials in the following categories: rule knowledge, physical appearance, mechanics and signals, positioning, game management, attitude/professionalism, consistency, judgment and reaction to pressure. (#2 Rating management, attitude/professionalism, consistency, judgment and reaction to pressure. (#3 Rating)

 Regional Level Official - Must be good enough to be assigned to a Regional tournament.
-Must be in the top 50% of all officials in the following categories: rule knowledge, physical appearance, mechanics and signals, positioning, game management, attitude/professionalism, consistency, judgment and reaction to pressure. (#3 Rating)
+Must be in the top 50% of all officials in the following categories: rule knowledge, physical appearance, mechanics and signals, positioning, game